 Rockwell RK3440K VersaCut Circular Saw

 Considering the power, the Rockwell RK3440K is equipped with a 4 Amp motor.
 The blade spins up almost instantly after power on and does a really good job.
-You obviously can’t expect results like using an 18 Amp sidewinder or worm-drive but this tool is powerful enough to cut through all kind of materials and will be enough for pallet wood.
+You obviously can’t expect results like using an 18 Amp sidewinder or worm-drive but this tool is powerful enough to cut through all kinds of materials and will be enough for pallet wood.

 Rockwell RK3440K compact circular saw is well made.
 It’s easy to control and its relatively small weight means that it can be used just with one hand without causing any exhaustion in the long term.
 While this is true it can be a little more tiring when using vertically.